 What sessions are available?

 Starting Right is a year round program with rolling admissions.
-Morning classes are 2 days a week (8:30am-12:30pm) and afternoon classes are 4 days a week (1:30pm-3:30pm).
+Morning classes are 2 days a week (8:30am-12:30pm).
 All sessions include bi-monthly hour long individual sessions on Fridays.

 How many children participate in the classroom?